Catholic Church in the Philippines: Marian devotion

 The Philippines has shown a strong devotion to Mary, evidenced by her patronage of various towns and locales nationwide.
-Particularly, there are pilgrimage sites where each town venerates a specific title of Mary.
+Particularly, there are pilgrimage sites dedicated to a specific apparition or title of Mary.
 With Spanish regalia, indigenous miracle stories, and Asian facial features, Filipino Catholics have created hybridized, localized images, the popular devotions to which have been recognized by various Popes.

 Filipino Marian images with an established devotion have generally received a Canonical Coronation, with the icon's principal shrine being customarily elevated to the status of minor basilica.
 Below are some pilgrimage sites and the year they received a canonical blessing: